mhenrixon/sidekiq-unique-jobs/README.md

 ## Debugging

-There are two ways to display and remove keys regarding uniqueness.
-The console way and the command line way.
+There are several ways of removing keys that are stuck.
+The prefered way is by using the unique extension to `Sidekiq::Web`.
+The old console and command line versions still work but might be deprecated in the future.
+It is better to search for the digest itself and delete the keys matching that digest.

 ### Sidekiq Web